Browse Submitted Surnames

 Habitational name from Barcelona, the principal city of Catalonia.
 The place name is of uncertain, certainly pre-Roman, origin.
 The settlement was established by the Carthaginians, and according to tradition it was named for the Carthaginian ruling house of Barca; the Latin form was Barcino or Barcilo.

-Bárcenas Spanish
+Bárcenas Spanish, Spanish (Mexican)

 This indicates familial origin within the eponymous neighborhood of the Castilian municipality of Espinosa de los Monteros.